Detailed Itinerary Included

 Next on the agenda is Skogafoss and Kvernufoss Waterfalls.
 Featured in many sagas, Skogafoss is well-known for a treasure chest hidden behind the cascade by the first Viking settler, Þrasi Þórólfsson.
 Also, you can count on seeing a double rainbow circling the falls almost all of the time due to the large amount of spray the waterfall produces.
 Kvernufoss Waterfall is another hidden gem right behind Skogafoss.
 See if you can spot it!

 As you drive away from this waterfall wonderland, you’ll find yourself closer to the southern shores of Iceland and at the foothills of Mýrdalsjökull Glacier.
-Here, you have an option to book our guided glacier hiking experience on Solheimajokull, an outlet glacier.
+Here, prepare for a guided glacier hiking experience on Solheimajokull, an outlet glacier.
 Before you settle for the night at your accommodation in Vik, we recommend hiking a-top Dyrhólaey Arch, the southernmost corner of the island, and strolling down Reynisfjara Black Sand Beach in the southern part of Vik.

 On day 3 of your 13-day self-drive tour around Iceland, you’ll drive towards Vatnajokull National Park.
 On your way there, find lesser-known Icelandic wonders that might be worth a stop.
 For example, we recommend visiting the Church Floor, a flat columnar basalt stone slabs similar to church floor tiles.
 The slabs look as if they were man-made but history tells that no church ever existed in the area.